I’ve got a few simple tips for what to wear for maternity photos that I think can help make your pregnancy photos really standout from the rest.

 Color plays an important role in story being told through your maternity photos, and it’s an easy way for you to express a little more of your personality and preferences.

-Be careful with very bright or very dark colors.
+Tip #2: Be careful with very bright or very dark colors.

+Bright colors, especially bright primary colors (pure red, blue, yellow), should be avoided because they can be jarring.
+I usually recommend light / soft / neutral / muted colors instead.
 Rich jewel tones also look great, especially in a studio environment or outdoors in Fall or Winter.

-When in doubt, consult your photographer about wearing black and other dark colors (navy, gray, etc) and always feel free to ask for color recommendations, as well!
+When in doubt, consult your photographer about wearing black and other dark colors (navy, gray, etc) and always feel free to ask for color recommendations, as well.

 The fabrics you wear will have an impact on the overall look of your photos, and your comfort level during your session.